Johannes-Flachberger/.env-config/README.md

 # Intro
 This repo contains evironment configurations I like to use across various machines.
 # Usage
+## omz
+To install ohmyzsh run "setup_zsh.sh".
+This script will:
-## zsh
+- install zsh
+- set zsh as default shell
+- remove previous ohmyzsh installations
-install zsh and ohmyzsh
+- install ohmyzsh, some plugins and themes
-run "setup_zsh.sh" in your home folder.
-This will install zsh, set it as default shell, install ommyzsh, some plugins and themes and lastly create symlinks for all configuration files
+- create a symlink for .zshrc